-Ignition (Key) Switch (and Starter Button)
+Ignition (Key) Switch

-Insert the key into the Ignition Switch, put the Direction Control Lever in the NEUTRAL position, and turn the key to the (ON) position to start the engine.
-If, for any reason, the engine stops cranking while starting, push the circuit breaker inside the engine compartment (See Sec.
+Insert the key into the Ignition Switch, put the direction control lever in the NEUTRAL position and turn the key to the right (ON) position to start the engine.
+If, for any reason, the engine stops cranking while starting, push the circuit breaker reset button inside the engine compartment (See Sec.
 14) and try again.
 If the engine will not crank, further troubleshooting may be required.